teuben/nemo/scripts/csh/mkmh97.md

 * allow circular orbit using negative **v0**.
 The initial offset **r0** is then used as the diameter of the circular orbit.
 This could be a fun way to study dynamical friction (cf. Bontekoe & v Albada, White, ...)

+* Exact Newtonian solutions vs. Order Of Magnitude Estimates (OOME)

+* various sanity tests
+  e.g. energy conservation as function of integration step

+* for v0 at r0, what is vi (v_infty)

+* write down the eq. for a circular orbit: what is the relation ship between r0 and v0

+* find v0 for the circular orbit at r0=4

+* integrate plunging orbit for different values of softening. make sure it's not an escaping orbit, i.e. E < 0